-The management company reserves the right to apply for additional stock exchange listings for the investment fund.
+The units are issued and redeemed by the custodian bank/depositary.
+The management company reserves the right to apply for stock exchange listings for the investment fund.

-10. Methods and terms of issue and/or sale of units
+10.Methods and terms of issue and/or sale of units

 Issuance of units